Arizona Cardinals vs. Carolina Panthers NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Home and road insights

-- Arizona has covered the spread twice at home, and is 3-1 overall there, this year.
+- Arizona has two wins against the spread, and is 3-1 overall, at home this season.

-- This year, in four home games, Arizona has hit the over once.
+- Arizona has hit the over once in four home games this year.

-- Carolina is 2-2 overall, with two wins against the spread, away from home.
+- In away games, Carolina has two wins against the spread and is 2-2 overall.

-- Carolina has hit the over once in four road games this season.
+- Carolina has gone over the total once in four road games this season.

 - The average point total in Panthers away games this season is 46.1 points, 2.1 more than this contest's over/under (44).